Best Food in Wayanad – Must Try Dishes & Local Food Guide (2026)

 Kerala vegetarian food, non-veg in Wayanad, Wayanad cuisine guide.

-?
-Key Takeaways – Must Try Dishes in Wayanad
+Key Takeaways – Best Food in Wayanad

-| Theme | What not to miss |
+Theme What not to miss

-| Signature Wayanad flavours | Kappa & Meen curry, Kappa biriyani, Wayanad biriyani with Jeerakasala or Gandhakasala rice. |
+Signature Wayanad flavours Kappa & Meen curry, Kappa biriyani, Wayanad biriyani with Jeerakasala or Gandhakasala rice.

-| Unique only-here dishes | Bamboo rice (mula ari) payasam near Thirunelli, tribal-style preparations, local banana varieties. |
+Unique only-here dishes Bamboo rice (mula ari) payasam near Thirunelli, tribal-style preparations, local banana varieties.

-| Best vegetarian options | Banana leaf Sadhya, vellayappam with veg stew, idiyappam with coconut milk, ripe plantain (etha pazham). |
+Best vegetarian options Banana leaf Sadhya, vellayappam with veg stew, idiyappam with coconut milk, ripe plantain (etha pazham).

-| Snacks & street food | Poricha pathiri, banana chips, Unniyappam, pazham pori, egg puffs and Kerala shawarma. |
+Snacks & street food Poricha pathiri, banana chips, Unniyappam, pazham pori, egg puffs and Kerala shawarma.

-| Where to focus | Kalpetta, Sulthan Bathery and Mananthavady towns for easy access to most must try dishes in Wayanad. |
+Where to focus Kalpetta, Sulthan Bathery and Mananthavady towns for easy access to most must try dishes in Wayanad.

 1. Boiled Cassava with Fish Curry (Kappa & Meen Curry)

-and easily ranks among the must try dishes in Wayanad.
+As a result, it easily ranks among the must try dishes in Wayanad.

 Chattiyum Chorum, Kalpetta.